adrelanos/aeternity-wiki/Merkle-Trees.md

 The hash of the above sentence is:
 `60c1be71e2915ea72a33c059cf7710787f6748e10091173dfc17363444a2d3ce`

     After Bob has created the hash, he sends the original data over the network to Alice.
 However, Bob does not send the hash along with the data, he sends them separately.

-We will assume for the sake of this example that Alice rec- eived the hash of Bobs data from a known trusted source.
+    We will assume for the sake of this example that Alice received the hash of Bobs data from a known trusted source.
 Now, Alice has both the data Bob sent her and the hash of the data.

     What Alice will do next is us the same cryptographic hash function that Bob used,  and create a  hash  of the data that she received:  referred to as a checksum.
 Lets say that Alice received the below sentence from Bob.

 ### æternity the blockchain to rule them all

 The hash of the above sentence is:
 `45c93bfadb67691456e61e011ba4652125c16303304ecb2ab31d6f033ef09180`

-    I am sure you have noticed 2 things.
+    I am sure you have notices 2 things.
 First is that the 2 hashes values are completely different.The second is the hashes are larger  than  the actual size of the data that was  hashed.
 Would this  not  mean  that hashes are inefficient?
 Why is this?

     Well, to answer  the  first question.
 If  you look carefully you will notice that the exclamation point is missing from the sentence that Alice received.
     This is the reason the 2 hash values are different.
 For some reason the data was altered while in transit to  Alice.

-    Alice does not need to know what the original sentence looked like to know it has been altered.
-As you can see even a very small change  in  the data will result in  completely different outcomes  when using  a cryptographic hash function.
+    Alice however, does not need to know what the original sentence looked like
+    to know it has been altered.
+As you can see even a very small change  in  the
+    data will result in  completely different outcomes  when using  a cryptographic hash function.

     Now, to answer the second question.
-As stated above, cryptograhic hash func- tions map data of any size to a bit string of a fixed size.
+As stated above, cryptograhic hash func- tions map data of any size, to a bit string of a fixed size.
 Since we are using sha-256 as a hashing algorithm, the data is mapped to a 32 byte string.

     This means regardless of the size of the block of data being hashed, the hash